Losing a loved one is extremely difficult, but at LA Attorneys, we provide the support you need to pursue your wrongful death case.

 In order for a wrongful death case to be pursued based on negligence, you must prove that negligence was the underlying cause.

-For example, drink driving is a “break of duty” since the drunk driver made a careless decision that greatly impacts the safety of those around them.
+For example, drunk driving is a “break of duty” since the drunk driver made a careless decision that greatly impacts the safety of those around them.

 If someone dies as a result of this negligence it can be litigated as a wrongful death case based on negligence.